Skip to content

 14 Korean War Facts for Kids

-The United States of America, South Korea and the United States fought against North Korea, China and the Soviet Union in the Korean War.
+- South Korea and the United States of America fought against North Korea, China and the Soviet Union.

-The Korean War is considered one of the many proxy wars fought during the Cold War between the United States of America and the Soviet Union.
+- The Korean War is one of the many proxy wars fought during the Cold War between the United States of America and the Soviet Union.

-The Korean Armistice Agreement ended fighting between both countries and created the DMZ (Korean Demilitarized Zone).
-Since no peace treaty was ever signed between both countries, they are still technically at war to this day.
+- The Korean Armistice Agreement ended fighting between both countries and created the DMZ (Korean Demilitarized Zone).
+Since no peace treaty was signed between both countries, they are still technically at war.

-Within the first two months of the Korean War the US Armed Forces and South Korean Army were on the verge of the defeat.
-Their forces were retreated to a small area known as the Pusan Perimeter.
+- Within the first two months of the Korean War the US Armed Forces and South Korean Army were on the verge of defeat.
+Their forces retreated to a small area known as the Pusan Perimeter.